top of page

 • Measures distance using ultrasonic sound waves (sound too high for humans to hear).

-• Sends a pulse and measures how long its echo takes to return — distance is calculated from that.
+• Sto return distance is calculated from that.

 • VCC: Power (5 V supply).